-There is a part in all Vanagon stick-shift transaxles called the 3-4 syncro hub which was a flawed design.
-It cracks, and eventually breaks without warning, usually before 150k miles, sometimes as early as 70 or 80k miles (see photo).
-This part transfers the torque supplied by the engine from the mainshaft of the transmission to either 3rd or 4th gears.
+There is a part in all Vanagon stick-shift transaxles called the 3-4 synchro hub—which has a flawed design.
+It cracks and eventually breaks without warning, usually before 150,000 miles, sometimes as early as 70K or 80K miles (see photo).
+This part transfers the torque supplied by the engine from the mainshaft of the transmission to either 3rd or 4th gear.
 Whenever you're in 3rd or 4th gear, this part is stressed.
-Sometimes only one section breaks (far left #1) and you might keep on trucking for a while with some weird shifting symptoms, giving you enough time to get to a shop and figure things out.
-But if two or three sections break simultaneously (#2 and #3, which is what usually happens), you’re screwed.
-Usually the trans jams in neutral, 3rd, or 4th.
-At any rate, you aint going nowhere.
+Sometimes only one section breaks (far left photo #1) and you might keep on trucking for a while with some weird shifting symptoms, giving you enough time to get to a shop and figure things out.
+But if two or three sections break simultaneously (photos #2 and #3, which is what usually happens), you’re screwed.
+Usually the transaxle jams in neutral, 3rd, or 4th.
+At any rate, when this happens you ain't going nowhere.

-GoWesty rebuilt transaxles use the updated part.
-We have rebuilt countless transaxles, and have never disassembled a single one with an original 3-4 hub design that did not have at least three cracks started.
+GoWesty rebuilt transaxles always use the redesigned hub.
+We have rebuilt countless transaxles, and we have never disassembled a single one with an original 3-4 hub design that did not have at least three cracks started.
 We ALWAYS replace this part.
-You might ask, "why replace the whole transaxle?
-Why not replace just the bad part?
-Well, the part is BURIED DEEP inside, and to replace just the bad part costs about $800 in parts, labor, and materials.
+You might ask, "Why replace the whole transaxle?
+Why not replace just the bad part?"
+Well, the part is buried deep inside, and to replace just the bad part costs about $800 in parts, labor, and materials.
 GoWesty offers completely rebuilt transaxles, with the updated hub, and a 48/48 warranty—which we consider a better value than simply replacing the hub.